peterjacobson/drawn-in/content/index.md

 **Every human is an artist**

-**Every human has their own beauty**
+**Each person has a unique beauty**

-Drawn In asks 1000 humans to draw each other
+Drawn In asks 1000 people to draw each other

 Here we see the joyful movement of the human hand over paper